prompteus/night-mode-js/README.md

 # night-mode-js

 A small javascript tool to automatically add or remove night css class from the `<body>` element.
 It's lightweight, straightforward and easy to set up.

+## Why?
-This project was designed with conviction that all software should have a dark theme to reduce eye strain during night-time use.
+This project was designed with conviction that all software should have an optimized dark theme to reduce eye strain during night-time use.

 ## Quickstart
  Simply include the script in the `<head>`.